-At Resolute Forest Products, regulatory compliance is non-negotiable and we pride ourselves on the ability to set and exceed environmental standards that make us an industry leader.
+At Resolute Forest Products, regulatory compliance is non-negotiable, and we pride ourselves on the ability to set and exceed environmental standards that make us an industry leader.
 We prioritize developing sustainable forest management plans for our operating woodlands in order to address a variety of important issues, such as species at risk and public involvement.
 For full transparency, we report information on sanctions and fines levied against the company to our customers and stakeholders.

 Regulatory Compliance